BlackSnowDot/Idea/README.md

 ### Note
 You Can Add Your Social media link or ID for developers if a developer make your idea real, contanct you

+---
+It's not important if you give a star to this repo or not, but I will be happy if you do it ⭐